Suspended Bolton lawyer guilty in third federal fraud case

 Online state judicial records contain no indication that Pagani has applied for reinstatement of his law license, which the records show is also suspended for failure to pay certain fees.

 In his latest federal case, authorities allege that Pagani's co-conspirator was a person identified only as K.S. in court documents.
-Prosecutor Jennifer R. Laraia said the co-conspirator has died and was involved in both Pagani's previous federal convictions.
+Prosecutor Jennifer R. Laraia said in court Monday that the co-conspirator has died and was involved in both Pagani's previous federal convictions.
 Those facts indicate that the suspect was Kevin Sisti.

 The victim, who isn't identified in court documents, provided money that he thought would be used to invest in mortgages, according to Pagani's plea agreement.